 We’re fortunate at UNC to have opportunities at Wilmington (EM422), Rex (EM426), Charlotte (EM440).
 They provide excellent EM experiences, have no VSAS selection process, and may be eligible for AHEC housing.
 The thing about these rotations is that they are technically not away rotations.
 True away rotations are those that you apply to via VSAS.
 Our recommendation is that every student should strive to do at least one VSAS away rotation.

 All three UNC opportunities above provide SLOEs.
 So these can not only be valuable ED experiences in and of themselves, but also supplement your SLOE count.

 When do I need to meet with my career goal advisor?
 How do I prepare?

 You will meet with the Clerkship Director during your EM401 EM AI rotation, and instructions will be given to you during your AI about how to prepare for this meeting.
-Unfortunately due to the volume of students applying in to EM, we are unable to accommodate EM-specific career advising earlier than MS4.
-An informational talk is given to MS2 and MS3 students during their fall “career fairs”.
+Unfortunately due to the volume of students applying in to EM, we are unable to accommodate EM-specific career advising earlier than the start of Indy Phase.
+An informational talk is given to Foundation Phase at the Career Opportunity Services Session and App Phase students during their fall Career Day in September.